-At the heart of the Centre is the remit to ensure that University students not only acquire academic know-how, but also develop enterprising and innovative skills with which to put their knowledge and expertise to good use.
+Enterprise and innovation is an integral component of the SBE, and our remit is to ensure that Loughborough University students not only acquire academic know-how, but also develop enterprising and innovative skills with which to put their knowledge and expertise to good use.

-A secondary, but vital, aim of the Centre is to engage with external organisations looking to instil entrepreneurial behaviour in their staff and to develop and hone enterprise and innovation within their business.
+A secondary, but vital, aim is to engage with external organisations looking to instil entrepreneurial behaviour in their staff and to develop and hone enterprise and innovation within their business.

-Running workshops – both open and bespoke – for companies within the private and public sectors, the Glendonbrook Centre for Enterprise Development has developed an outstanding reputation for helping businesses incorporate these skillsets into their operations and plans, teaching workshops on intellectual property, business planning and the fundamentals of enterprise and innovation.
+In recognition of our engagement with business, the School was awarded the Small Business Charter in 2014 for our work with companies across both sectors.
+We have an outstanding reputation for helping organisations incorporate these skillsets into their operations and plans, teaching workshops on intellectual property, business planning and the fundamentals of enterprise and innovation.

-- Dr Amanda Berry – Academic Lead for Student and Graduate Enterprise (SAGE), University Teacher
+- Dr Amanda Berry – Academic Lead for Loughborough Enterprise Network; University Teacher

 - Nick Barker – Lecturer in Enterprise